-There are no other contracts of the Corporation, other than contracts entered into in the ordinary course of business, that are material to the Corporation and that were entered into by the Corporation within the applicable most recently completed financial year or before the applicable most recently completed financial year if the material contract is still in effect.
+There are no other contracts of the Corporation, other than contracts entered into in the ordinary course of business, that are material to the Corporation and that were entered into by the Corporation within the applicable most recently completed financial year or before the applicable most recently completed financial year if the material contract is still in effect other than (i) the Purchase and Sale Agreement dated November 16, 2022 entered into by the Corporation, Sayona and 9474-9454 Quebec Inc.; and (ii) the Investor Rights Agreement dated November 16, 2022 entered into by the Corporation and Sayona.
+See "General Development of the Business-History".